 Red and white checked dress - summer term only please

-School shoes (preferably black) - NO trainers or high heels please!
+Black school shoes - NO trainers or high heels please!

 We also ask that your child has a warm coat for outdoor play and a hat to protect them from the sun in the summer.